johnttaylor/foxtail/src/Fxt/Card/README.txt

           physical signals is up to the card implementation.
-One option is that it can be done directly in the flushOutputs() method ASSUMING there are no dependency on code running in the card's thread (in which case not critical section is needed).
+One option is that it can be done directly in the flushOutputs() method ASSUMING there are no dependency on code running in the card's thread (in which case no critical section is needed).

 */